 Warm weather has arrived, and odds are the only thing you want to do is go straight to the nearest body of water and lounge on the sand.
-If you would prefer to avoid musty boardwalk hotels but still get in some quality beach time without breaking the bank, camping is the way to go.
+If you would prefer to avoid musty boardwalk hotels but still get in some quality beach time without breaking the bank, beach camping is the way to go.
 Camping comes in many styles, and beach camping is a fun and minimalist camping style when it’s undertaken in good weather.
 Whether you're traveling to an ocean or a river, with the right gear, beach camping will be a breeze.
 Beach campgrounds are in high demand, so make sure you start planning your trip early.
-Here are the six items you can’t leave home without.
+Here is a packing list that includes six items you should definitely bring when camping on a beach!

-Compression Sacs Whether it rains or not, you’re still going to have some wet stuff, like a bathing suit and sneakers.
+Whether it rains or not, you’re still going to have some wet stuff, like a bathing suit and sneakers.
 And if you start mixing your damp gear with your dry gear in your luggage, then everything is going to get damp!
 So pack a supply of compression bags to keep your wet stuff separate, and use a shoe sac to keep all that sand from spilling into your duffel

-Quick-Drying Towels There’s a good chance that you’ll be swimming, surfing, and/or snorkeling on your trip, so afterwards, you'll need to dry off.
-But instead of lugging around a giant beach towel that will take eons to dry, travel towels take up less space and are quick-drying, so they are ready to use whenever you decide to dive back in.
+There’s a good chance that you’ll be swimming, surfing, and/or snorkeling on your trip, so afterwards, you'll need to dry off.
+But instead of lugging around a giant beach towel that will take eons to dry, pack travel towels—they take up less space and are quick-drying, so they are ready to use whenever you decide to dive back in.

-Sun Protection Beach environments are harsh on the body.
-Don’t leave home with out sunscreen, Aloe vera, and SPF lip balm.
+Beach environments are harsh on the body.
+No beach camping packing list is complete without sunscreen, Aloe vera, and SPF lip balm.
 Remember, apply sunscreen 45 minutes before you’re in the sun and reapply every hour or so after swimming or sweating.
-Kristen is a foodie and a wanderer born and raised in upstate New York.
-She currently resides in York, Pennsylvania, where she works as the food editor at The York Dispatch.
-Follow her on Twitter at @kjputch.